-Warehouse A building or portion thereof used for the storage, receiving, shipping, or wholesaling of goods and merchandise, and any incidental or accessory activities.
-A warehouse is not used, for the occasional preparation of food.
+- WarehouseA building or portion thereof used for the storage, receiving, shipping, or wholesaling of goods and merchandise, and any incidental or accessory activities.
+A warehouse is not "commercial storage" as defined in this Title. - Wet Bar Any room or area of a room used, intended or designed to be used, for the occasional preparation of food.
 A Wet bar may include a single sink or basin, bar height refrigerator, bar height cabinets and hookups for cold water.
-This definition does not include amenities such as multiple basin sinks, full height refrigerators, hot water hookups, 220 amp electrical service, above counter cabinets, cooking apparatus including, but not limited to, stoves, ranges, hot tops, and microwaves, or any other amenities that would comprise a kitchen.
+This definition does not include amenities such as multiple basin sinks, full height refrigerators, hot water hookups, 220 amp electrical service, above counter cabinets, cooking apparatus including, but not limited to, stoves, ranges, hot tops, and microwaves, or any other amenities that would comprise a kitchen. - WholesaleThe sale of goods by bulk for resale purposes and not for direct use or consumption. - Wine See brewery, wine.